 HIC ET NUNC I.

-ZHdK, Interdisciplinary Module, Activation of a Asylum Seekers Camp, Zurich.
+Interdisciplinary Workshop on Spatial Activation in an Asylum Seekers Camp, Zurich.

 2014